402nd Rifle Division (Soviet Union): Formation

 Col. Timofei Ivanovich Volkovich was appointed to command of the division on the day it started forming.
 As of September it was noted as having 90 percent of its personnel of Azerbaijani nationality.
 (As of January, 1944 it would be 50 percent Azeri.)
 It was initially assigned to the 47th Army near the Iranian border.
 In October the division moved into northern Iran as part of the Soviet occupation force there after the invasion of that country had been completed.
-On February 23, 1942 Colonel Volkovich was replaced in command by Col. Ali-Nagi-Mamed-Gasanogly Guseynov.
+On February 23, 1942 Colonel Volkovich was replaced in command by Col. Ali Nagi Guseynov.